-We currently are raising funds through our 'Digital Futures Initiative' for the transition to digital projection as mandated by the motion picture industry.
-It will allow the Lincoln to show first run, art and independent films as it has for decades.
-We will keep our 35mm projectors and continue to screen archived film prints whenever possible.
+In 2013, the Lincoln Theatre Center Foundation held a very successful "Digital Futures Initiative" for the transition to digital projection as mandated by the motion picture industry.
+It allowed the Lincoln to continue to screen first run, arthouse, and independent films as it has for decades.
+Our 35mm film projectors remain in the booth and at-the-ready to screen archived 35mm film prints whenever possible.

-View more photographs of our projection booth and equipment room on the Film-Tech website here.
-There you will see many photographs, primarily of our projection room, taken in 2003 including the famous booth toilet.
-Continue at the bottom of the page for photos of the dungeon.
+View more photographs of our projection booth and equipment room on the Film-Tech website.
+There you will see many photographs, primarily of our projection room, taken in 2003 -- including the (in)famous booth toilet.

-Below: The Lincoln's beautiful auditorium courtesy of Damien Vines 2012
+Above: The Lincoln's beautiful auditorium, courtesy of Damien Vines, 2012

-Below: Brett Milton of Meyer Sign Company putting on the final touches to the replicated original blade sign that was destroyed in th 1980's in May of 2011.
+Above: Brett Milton, of Meyer Sign and Advertising Company, in May of 2011, putting on the final touches to our replicated blade sign, the original of which was destroyed in the 1980s.